 - Legal fees run £1,500 to £3,000 depending on property value and complexity

-- You need a Gibraltar-qualified lawyer to handle the transaction
+- You need a Gibraltar-qualified solicitor to handle the transaction

 Gibraltar vs UK Conveyancing

 If you have bought property in England or Wales, Gibraltar's process will feel familiar.
 It is based on English common law, uses similar documentation, and follows the same exchange-then-complete structure.
-The key differences are scale (fewer lawyers, fewer properties, faster communication) and some Gibraltar-specific quirks.
+The key differences are scale (fewer lawyers, fewer properties, faster communication) and some Gibraltar-specific rules worth knowing before you commit.

-If you are coming from a Spanish property purchase, forget everything you know.
-No notary requirement, no escritura, no catastral references.
+If you are coming from a Spanish property purchase, set aside everything you know.
+There is no notary requirement, no escritura, no catastral reference.
 Gibraltar does it the English way.

 Step by Step: How It Works